egconley/taskmaster/README.md

     - [X] Task Detail page with title at the top of the page and Lorem Ipsum description.
 - [X] Settings
     - [X] Settings page that allows users to enter a username and hit save.
+## 2/26/2020
+- [X] modified Add Task form to save the data entered in as a Task to DynamoDB.
+- [X] refactored your homepage’s RecyclerView to display all Task entities in DynamoDB.
+- [X] second entity for a team, which has a name and a list of tasks
+- [X] updated tasks to be owned by a team
+- [X] hardcoded three teams by running a mutation three times
+- [X] modified Add Task form to include a teams spinner